AaravRepos/MS-DOS-Mode-for-newer-versions/README.md

 # How to get files
 Click Code > Download ZIP.
 OR the more known method.
-Check out the releases - https://github.com/AaravRepos/MS-DOS-Mode-for-newer-versions/releases/
+Check out the releases - https://github.com/AaravRepos/MS-DOS-Mode-for-newer-versions/releases/ For the Code > Download ZIP version, I made a cmd file that downloads WInXEditor.

 # msdos.bat
 Starts MS-DOS Mode